 The cycle is the primary efficacy signal — moving from anovulatory or irregular cycles toward more regular ovulatory patterns is the metabolically meaningful change.
 Secondary signals include fasting insulin, HOMA-IR, free testosterone, and SHBG.
 Weight is not the primary efficacy signal in lean PCOS protocols and may not change significantly.
 The cycle and lab signals can take three to six months to fully emerge.

-Any weight loss carries the risk of disproportionate lean-mass loss, and the risk is most relevant in patients who are already at or near a healthy body composition.
-The lean PCOS microdose protocol is calibrated to minimize the unnecessary weight loss arm, but the protein floor (at least 1.0 to 1.2 g/kg body weight per day) and a resistance-training pattern are central to the protocol specifically because lean-mass preservation is the central concern.
+Any weight loss carries the risk of disproportionate skeletal-muscle-tissue loss, and the risk is most relevant in patients who are already at or near a healthy metabolic baseline.
+The lean PCOS microdose protocol is calibrated to minimize the unnecessary weight loss arm, but the protein floor (at least 1.0 to 1.2 g/kg body weight per day) and a resistance-training pattern are central to the protocol specifically because skeletal muscle preservation is the central concern.

 Is the lean PCOS protocol cheaper than the standard protocol?